Kushal997-das/Project-Guidance/Web Development/Basic/Blinkit-Clone/README.md

 Blinkit is an online grocery delivery service in India that offers a wide range of products for instant delivery.

 ### Tech Stack used:
-This is simple login page of Blinkit website.
+This is the simple login page of Blinkit website.
 Tech Stack that used here are:
 - <strong>HTML</strong>
 - <strong>CSS</strong>